christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 contamination") is often quoted in discussions of the subject.[^noch]

-## Mathematics of Stemmas
+## The Mathematics of Stemmas

 @Buneman1971, an early paper on the mathematics of manuscript descent, was also important in the development of modern phylogenetics.
 A trio of papers by Colin Flight, @flight1990many, @flight1992stemmatic, @flight1994complete, works out theoretical problems with stemmas and contamination.

 # Computational Stemmatology

-The field of computational/mathematical stemmatology has flourished in recent years.
+The field of computational/mathematical stemmatology has flourished in recent years, motivated especially by the concerns about circularity and scalability noted above.

-Parallels between stemmatology and phylogenetics have been explored in
-@howe2004parallels.
+## Biologically-based and Traditional Computational Stemmatology

+The parallels between problems presented by manuscripts and their descent and by biological sequences (nucleotides and proteins) and their evolution are striking.
+Not only is there error introduced by copying in both cases, but the phenomenon of contamination has an analogue in gene transfer.
+See
+@howe2004parallels for a useful discussion of parallels between phylogenetics and stemmatology.

+@trovato2017everything usefully distinguishes between computational approaches that aim to automate the more labourious aspects of Lachmann's method and those that aim to apply biological software to the problem.
+It is very clear that the *dominant* approach to computational stemmatology is biologically-inspired.
+He cites @salemans2000building (which I have not yet read) as an excellent example of the former approach.
+He is highly critical of the latter, dominant, approach.

 An important early spur to the development of the field was a challenge issued in 1991, which is reviewed in @robinson1992report.

+In a future revision of this essay I will have much more to say about specific tools and approaches.

+# The Use of Artificial Traditions

-A sensible first step in the development of algorithms and techniques for handling manuscript traditions is probably to generate artificial traditions to various specifications so that we can observe how well the techniques fare under different conditions (e.g., levels of contamination, mss loss, etc.).
+A sensible first step in the development of algorithms and techniques for handling manuscript traditions is probably to generate artificial traditions to various specifications so that we can observe how well different techniques fare under different conditions (e.g., levels of contamination, mss loss, etc.).

 This is not an original idea.
 A friend informs me that Pasquali mentions that Kantorowicz had the idea in 1912: "He asked a batch of his students to make